 5. The excellent cuisine of South Africa

 Today’s South African cuisine is the result of the influences of immigrants from all parts of the world and offers a variety of exotic and European-influenced dishes.
 Fish and meat in all variations, curries, pizza, and leave nothing to be missed on holiday here.
-Local specialities, such as “potjies”, Cape Malay curries, bobotie, pap or biltong, are naturally mixed in.
+Local specialities, such as “potjies”, Cape Malay curries, bobotie, pap or biltong, are naturally mixed.
 All this at very affordable prices.

 6. Top price-performance ratio